jorisroovers/gitlint/docs/user_defined_rules.md

 from gitlint.rules import CommitRule, RuleViolation

 class SignedOffBy(CommitRule):
-    """ This rule will enforce that each commit contains a "Signed-Off-By" line.
+    """ This rule will enforce that each commit contains a "Signed-off-by" line.
-    We keep things simple here and just check whether the commit body contains a line that starts with "Signed-Off-By".
+    We keep things simple here and just check whether the commit body contains a line that starts with "Signed-off-by".
     """

     # A rule MUST have a human friendly name